dmitrysharkov/calculable_attrs/README.md

 Note that calculated attribute name in the resulting query will be `#{ Model.name.underscore}_#{ attr_name }`, but calculable_attrs will include it in resulting `Account` record anyway.

-You can also use hash style in to specify where clause.
+You can also use hash style to specify where clause.
 ```ruby
   @accounts = Account.joins_calculable_attrs(:balance).where(accounts: { balance: [50..100] })
 ```